firogh/notes/cs/build.md

 However, for C functions invoked from assembly code, we should explicitly declare the function's calling convention, because the parameter passing code in assembly side has been fixed.
+Show all predefined macros for your compiler gcc -dM -E -x c /dev/null
 ##[Generating optimized code](http://www.stlinux.com/devel/debug/jtag/build?q=node/82)
 ##Symbol table
 * System.map less